Tucson Bicycle Accident Lawyers

 At night: When the sun begins to set, it becomes harder for drivers and riders alike to see.
 While you may be on the side of the road, out of the way of most cars, all it takes is one driver who isn’t paying proper attention and turns their wheel slightly too much to the right to cause a serious accident.

 If you have recently been involved in an accident and you are reading this page, you might be wondering – do I need to do this?
 Can’t the insurance companies work this out?
 Aren’t there other avenues available, besides hiring a Tucson car accident attorney?
 Above all, what good with this do?
 Hasn’t the damage already been done?
-These are all legitimate questions and concerns, which Breyer Law Offices, P.C. can help you address.
+These are all legitimate questions and concerns, which The Husband & Wife Law Team can help you address.

 But consider this – while legal action may not be able to undo what has been done, or make the situation any less difficult, it can help you overcome both the immediate and long-term economic issues you may be facing.
 Bicycle accidents can be pricey due to the severity of the injuries involved.
 A successful personal injury claim can help you and your family overcome these expenses and put you on the road to physical and financial recovery.
 A personal injury claim can also account for less objective items such as mental anguish, emotional trauma, and long-term physical therapy that so often accompanies bike accidents.

-Breyer Law Offices, P.C. is ready to assist you with whatever legal needs you may have.
+The Husband & Wife Law Team is ready to assist you with whatever legal needs you may have.
 We recommend contacting our Tucson bicycle accident attorneys at your earliest convenience so we can begin the process of building your case after a bike accident.
 If you are unable to meet at our Tucson office or speak in person, we will come to you.
 Call today.
 We can be reached at (520) 624-4228.

 - How to Make the Most of Your Tucson Bicycling Trip